lever-robotics/roboeverything.com/docs/Understand-Robot/building-a-robot.md

 If you are experienced with a background of these robots these tutorials are built to learn the next phase of robotics being ROS2, a open source robotics framework for developing concurrent processing robots in a customizable way.

+These tutorials will teach foundational topics in robotics in a easy to understand way.